Registering your Car in California

 License plates stick to a vehicle when bought or sold, except in the case where a seller has requested to keep them.

 There are many different types of license plates available in California, which include military, collegiate, and many other plates.
-Complete the Special Interest License Plate Application to obtain the license plate you want.
+Complete the Special Interest License Plate Applicationon the DMV website to obtain the license plate you want.

 California Title and Registration Fees

-There are some fees that need to be paid when you transfer a car's title to your name.
+There are some fees that need to be paid when you transfer a car's title or registration of a commercial vehicle or to your name.

 California Car Registration Forms